ipfs/ipfs-docs/docs/how-to/mint-nfts-with-ipfs.md

 To get the metadata URI for our smart contract, we first add the image data to IPFS to get an IPFS Content ID, or [CID][docs-cid], and use the CID to build an `ipfs://` URI.
 Then we create a JSON object containing the image URI, along with user-provided `name` and `description` fields.
 Finally, we add the JSON data to IPFS to create the metadata `ipfs://` URI, and feed that into the smart contract.

-Minty's `createNFTFromAssetData` is responsible for this whole process, with help from a few utility functions:
+Minty's `createNFTFromAssetData` method is responsible for this process, with help from a few utility functions:

 ```javascript
 async createNFTFromAssetData(content, options) {